practical-bootcamp/k8s-game-rule/tests/game01/17_remove_the_app_label/instruction.md

-Remove the 'app' label from the pods
+In the '{{namespace}}' namespace, remove the 'app' label from all pods.